 HPE 309 - Exercise Prescription (3)

 Students will learn how to prescribe appropriate and effective personalized fitness programs.
 Lectures, practical applications and case studies allow for effective practice designing programs for all populations.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: HPE 205 and HPE 243 or consent of department chair.